 Weekly cash-flow forecasts should be developed for a reasonable and appropriate period of time in the future.
 I would suggest at least eight to ten weeks out.
 A forecast much shorter than that has little value for cash-flow planning and strategic decision-making.
 And in a highly dynamic environment, a forecast much longer than that is likely to have less reliability.

 Rolling budgets are an alternative to annual budgets suitable for some churches to use as their regular approach to budgeting.
 Maintaining weekly cash-flow forecasts is an accelerated version of maintaining rolling budgets.
 Maintaining rolling budgets is not a “do it once a year” approach to budgeting.
-(I discuss this process on pages 18 and 19 of Church Finance: The Church Leader’s Guide to Financial Operations and also in another article.)
+(I discuss this process on pages 18 and 19 of Church Finance: The Church Leader’s Guide to Financial Operations.)

 Churches that are experiencing rapid growth are good candidates for rolling budgets, since their revenue and expense levels change more rapidly than a full-year budget is typically designed to address.
 Normally, for churches that utilize rolling budgets, I would recommend updating the rolling budget approximately quarterly.
 But these are not normal times.
 For this reason, I recommend updating it weekly—or every time you learn or observe something new and different.
 Doing this allows you to better manage cash and financial activities during a dynamic or very challenging, rapidly changing season.